Iran starts enriching uranium to 60% purity at Fordow plant | Headlines

 Iran starts enriching uranium to 60% purity at Fordow plant

-U.S. officials said they were aware of reports Iran was enriching to 60% at Fordow but declined to confirm them, repeating their preference to use diplomacy to curb Iran's nuclear program but saying all options - code for possible military action - were available to U.S. President Joe Biden.
-In June, Reuters reported that Tehran was enhancing its uranium enrichment further by preparing to use IR-6 centrifuges, which can easily switch between enrichment levels, at the Fordow site.

-The semi-official Fars news agency said Tehran had also started the process of "replacing the first-generation centrifuges (IR-1) with advanced IR-6 ones" at the Fordow site, while installing new cascades, or clusters, of advanced centrifuges at its underground Natanz nuclear sites.
-"Iran has also started the process of injecting gas into two cascades of IR-2m and IR-4 advanced centrifuges at the Natanz site," state TV reported.

 The IAEA resolution is the second this year targeting Iran over the investigation, which has become an obstacle to talks on reviving the 2015 deal because Iran demands an end to the probe.
-Indirect talks between Tehran and the United States to revive the accord have been at a stalemate since September, with both sides demanding more flexibility.
+Indirect U.S.-Iranian talks to revive the accord have been stalemated since September.

-Iran's crackdown on anti-government protests following the death of a young woman, Mahsa Amini, in custody and the sale of drones to Russia have turned Washington's focus away from reviving a nuclear deal.
-Iran denies selling drones to Russia for use in the Ukraine war.
+Iran's crackdown on anti-government protests after the death of a young woman, Mahsa Amini, in custody and its sales of drones to Russia have turned Washington's focus away from reviving a nuclear deal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)